ksn38/graph_for_classes/README.md

 Script shows Python/PHP/JavaScript/Java OOP-classes from any library in html file and builds graph for them.
+Node color is related to the size of file.
+Node size is related to the number of subclasses.
 The number in parentheses is the minimal number of subclasses.
-Node color and size are related to the number of subclasses.

 django (> 2):
 ![django](https://github.com/ksn38/graph_for_classes/blob/main/gallery/Django.jpg)